santaclarauniversity/santaclarauniversity.github.io/src/docs/header-and-footer-guidelines.md

 **Do not:**
 * Modify or remove the "Santa Clara University" branding/homepage link in the topmost bar.
-* Remove or change the Search icon or the signpost icon.
+* Remove or change the Search icon or modify the search placeholders or behavior.

 ### Footer Guidelines